Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

 \subsection{Preliminaries}

-Let us consider an assemblage (\q{fruit basket}, referring to the illustration in Introduction) in which individual elements (\q{fruit items}) are distributed among $n$ categories (\q{species}).
-Suppose that there are no between-category similarities (i.e.\ all the species present are completely dissimilar to each other).
-As such, the only feature that influences the diversity of each assemblage is the distribution of elements over the categories, i.e.\ the relative abundances of the categories.
-Let $p_{i}$ denote the observed relative abundance of the $i$-th category (or, equivalently, the detection probability of the $i$-th category in any randomly observed element) such that $p_{i}\in [0,1]$ and $\sum_{i\in\cS} p_{i}=1$ with $i\in \cS=\{1,\,\dots,\,n\}$.
-We consider the problem of how to define the diversity index, denoted as $D$, as a function of $\{p_{i}\}$:
+Let us consider an assemblage (\q{a system}) in which individual elements (\q{point probabilities}) are distributed over $n$ categories (\q{microstates}).
+Suppose that there are no between-category similarities.
+Then, the only feature that influences the diversity of the assemblage is the distribution of elements over the categories.
+As before, let $p_{i}$ denote the detection probability of the $i$-th category in any randomly observed element such that $p_{i}\in [0,1]$ and $\sum_{i\in\cS} p_{i}=1$ with $i\in \cS=\{1,\,\dots,\,n\}$.
+Our first problem is how to define the diversity index depending exogenously only on $\{p_{i}\}$,